IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/REVIEW.md

 ---

-4. It is not possible to monitor activation logs in real-time using the command line.
+4. It is not possible to monitor activation logs in real time using the command line.

 (!) true
 (x) false

 [explanation]
 False.
-You simply need issue the <code>poll</code> command for activations as follows:
+You simply need to issue the <code>poll</code> command for activations as follows:
 <p><code>ibmcloud fn activation poll</code></p>
 [explanation]